exalearn/colmena/docs/design.rst

 Communication
 +++++++++++++

-Communication between the client and method server occurs using Redis queues.
+Communication between the client and task server occurs using Redis queues.
 Each Colmena application has at least two queues: an "inputs" queue for task requests and a "results" queue for results.
 By default, operations will pull from these two default queues.